 Federal coronavirus relief measures

-$2 trillion stimulus package — President Trump has signed a massive $2 trillion emergency spending bill into law.
-The measure will provide economic relief for Americans, businesses and the healthcare industry in response to the growing coronavirus pandemic.
+$2 trillion stimulus package — The $2 trillion emergency spending bill provides economic relief for Americans, businesses and the healthcare industry in response to the growing coronavirus pandemic.
 The comprehensive aid package includes direct payments to Americans, an expansion of unemployment insurance and billions in aid to large and small businesses.
-Source: Washington Post (free access to coronavirus-related articles)

 President declares national emergency — The March 13 declaration allowed the White House to utilize the Stafford Act, a federal law governing disaster-relief efforts.
 The declaration is expected to make $50 billion in emergency funding available to states and territories.
 Source: National Conference of State Legislatures